Alabama vs. Maryland Predictions & Picks - NCAA Tournament Second Round

 Maryland Performance Insights

-- The Terrapins are outscoring opponents by 7.1 points per game, with a +240 scoring differential overall.
-They put up 70.3 points per game (204th in college basketball) and give up 63.2 per outing (25th in college basketball).
+- The Terrapins' +240 scoring differential (outscoring opponents by 7.1 points per game) is a result of putting up 70.3 points per game (204th in college basketball) while allowing 63.2 per outing (25th in college basketball).

-- Maryland wins the rebound battle by an average of two boards.
-It collects 31.1 rebounds per game (228th in college basketball) compared to its opponents' 29.1.
+- Maryland is 228th in the country at 31.1 rebounds per game.
+That's two more than the 29.1 its opponents average.

-- Maryland has committed 10.1 turnovers per game (26th in college basketball) while forcing 11.1 (261st in college basketball).
+- Maryland and its opponents have been mostly even in the turnover battle.
+The Terrapins commit 10.1 per game (26th in college basketball) and force 11.1 (261st in college basketball).

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.